 About Lucy Wright

-Artist Lucy J Wright is based in Leeds, UK.
-Her practice sits at the intersection of folklore and activism, often using as source material her 10+ years of cited research into lesser-known contemporary and female-led folk customs.
+Her practice of sculpture and performance sits at the intersection of folklore and activism and often uses as source material her 10+ years of cited research into lesser-known contemporary folk arts—especially those associated with working-class women.

 Lucy is a ‘hedge morris dancer’, author of the ‘Folk is a Feminist Issue’ manifesta, and originator of ‘Dusking’, a 100% invented tradition and annual participatory project for anyone who has ever wanted to dance the sun down!